bluwy/website/src/posts/2020-01-18-fixing-weather-skins-in-rainmeter/index.md

 ## In Search of a Weather API

+> **Update 12/6/2020**: [Dark Sky](https://darksky.net) have been acquired by Apple and is shuting down its services by 1 July 2020 :(

-There are many weather API services out there with generous free tiers.
-[OpenWeatherMap](https://openweathermap.org) and [Dark Sky](https://darksky.net) both provide decent timely API calls, with max 60 calls/minute for OpenWeatherMap and 1000 calls/day for Dark Sky.
+There are a few weather API services out there with generous free tiers, such as [OpenWeatherMap](https://openweathermap.org/price), [ClimaCell](https://www.climacell.co/weather-api/pricing/), [Weatherbit](https://www.weatherbit.io/pricing) and [AccuWeather](https://developer.accuweather.com/packages).
 Of course, you can choose any other services as you wish.

-Unless you're using a public weather API, most services require sign ups to acquire an API key, which is totally fair to prevent DDOS-ing on their servers.
+Most weather API services require sign ups to acquire an API key, which is totally fair to prevent DDOS-ing on their servers.

 Once you acquired your API key, hop on to the next step!

-> Note: **DO NOT** share your API key.
+> **Note**: **DO NOT** share your API key.
 Someone who has your API key may randomly use it and easily hit the API request limit.

 ## Using the API